n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Why It Matters

 AI capabilities can take your automations from “handy” to “holy cow, that’s amazing.”
-If you’re just automating simple tasks, like sending emails or updating spreadsheets, Make’s basic AI tools might be enough.
-But if you want more like automating complex decision-making, or creating workflows that learn and improve over time, n8n’s AI agents and RAG systems are the tools you’ll want in your corner.
+If you’re just automating simple tasks, like sending emails or updating spreadsheets, Make’s AI tools and agents might be enough.
+But if you want to automate complex decision-making, or create workflows that learn and improve over time, n8n’s AI agents and RAG systems are the tools you’ll want in your corner.

-However, while AI agents are cool they also have their downsides.
-Sometimes they hallucinate and make mistakes that are hard to control because the AI will respond differently to each individual request leaving you with a higher rate of mistakes than workflows that don’t rely on AI agents.
-So whenever you can automate a workflow you should try to not use AI in the first place where possible to make things more straightforward, reliable, and cost-efficient (because each AI request costs you additional money paid to the AI model provider).
+But AI agents also have their downsides.
+Sometimes they hallucinate and make mistakes that are hard to control because the AI will respond differently to each individual request.
+This can leave you with a higher rate of errors than workflows that don’t rely on AI agents.

 2. Pricing

-When choosing between n8n and Make for your automation needs, pricing is a pivotal factor, especially if you’re budget-conscious or planning to scale.
+When choosing between n8n and Make for your automation needs, pricing is a pivotal factor.
+This is especially true if you’re budget-conscious or planning to scale.
 Both platforms have different pricing strategies, and understanding them can help you decide which aligns best with your wallet and workflow demands.

 n8n’s Pricing: Pay per Workflow Execution